javiabellan/vision/README.md

   - Variable input size: use **adaptative pooling**, final layers then:
     - Option 1: `AdaptiveAvgPool2d((1, 1))` -> `Linear(num_features, num_classes)` (less computation)
     - Option 2: `Conv2d(num_features, num_classes, 3, padding=1)` -> `AdaptiveAvgPool2d((1, 1))`
+- To speed up jpeg image I/O from the disk one should not use PIL, skimage and even OpenCV but look for libjpeg-turbo or PyVips.

 # Sota CNNs